iterative/dvc.org/public/static/docs/understanding-dvc/related-technologies.md

 - File tracking:

-  - DVC tracks files based on checksum (MD5) instead of file timestamps.
+  - DVC tracks files based on their checksum (MD5) instead of file timestamps.
     This helps avoid running into heavy processes like model retraining when you checkout a previous, trained version of a model's code (Make would retrain the model).